MR314CKHAT/Osintgram2.0/Updated !!! README.md

 This program is currently in development.
 For any bugs or errors you can write me on IG levi.re19.

-You can find the original ccode here: https://github.com/Datalux/Osintgram It`s made with an old API.
+You can find the original code here: https://github.com/Datalux/Osintgram It`s made with an old API.
 This one is up to date and working.

 Tools and commands: